racenis/tram-sdk/README.md

 - Rewrite path following for the PhysicsComponent
 - Implement navigation
 - Add scripting
+- Add a prefix to all header guards
+- Add a better way to register entities
+	- Could be a static method 'REGISTER' for each entity type
+- Move file.h into platform

 #### For very later versions
 - Vertex animation